Frequently Asked Questions

 When heading to Camp 4 Champs for the first time, we appreciate that it can be a little daunting for you and your child.
 We understand how much trust it takes to leave your child in the care of another person, and we take your child’s health and well-being very seriously.

 For most, excitement trumps nerves but rest assured that our caring staff will ensure that your worries are quickly put at ease and your child is settled in smoothly.
 Camp 4 Champs prides itself on delivering a high quality kids holiday activity camp whereby your child will make new friends, increase their self-confidence and feel good about their accomplishments.

 Staff support each individual child during their first time at camp by making sure they’re familiar with the venue, staff and how the programme works and what they should expect during their day.
 It’s surprisingly quick how children settle in and make new friends!

 The day is organised into four or five sessions each lasting 60 to 90 minutes.
-Children will be given a choice of at least two activities in each session.
+Children will stay with their coach for the whole day.

 We offer a range of activities so there are choices for children whether they’re into sports or more creative activities.

 There is a short morning break and a lunch break for the children during the day.

 Look out for the Camp 4 Champs banner and our staff who will be on hand to direct you to the registration point when arriving at camp.
 Drop off and collection will be at this point every day.